Course Choice

 Empowers families, diversifies educational offerings, relieves schools from exhaustive curriculum provision, and strengthens the educational choice movement.

 Enhances competition, adaptability, and career readiness within the education system.
-It can even help the very best teachers reach more children and be rewarded financially for doing so.
+It can even help the best teachers reach more children and be rewarded financially for doing so.

 THE BOTTOM LINE: